ncatlab/nlab-content/pages/1514.md

 > _What is the path integral_ ?

-After its conception by Feynman in the middle of the 20th century It was notably Edward Witten's achievement in the late 20th century to make clear the vast potential for fundamental physics and pure math underlying the concept of the quantum field theoretic path integral.
+After its conception by [[Richard Feynman]] in the middle of the 20th century It was notably [[Edward Witten]]'s achievement in the late 20th century to make clear the vast potential for fundamental physics and pure math underlying the concept of the quantum field theoretic path integral.

 And yet, among all the aspects of QFT, the notion of the path integral is the one that has resisted attempts at formalization the most.